 AM Kindergarten buses will depart the elementary school at 11:45 a.m.
-AM kindergarten students on the parent pickup list will be brought to the Greeter's Station.
+AM kindergarten students on the parent pickup list will be brought to the hallway outside the Greeter's Station.
 Parents will need to sign the pickup list with the Greeter before taking their child.
-Parents who pick up their children on a daily or a regular schedule should complete a Daily Dismissal Form and return it to the office.
+Parents who pick up their children on a daily or a regular schedule should complete a Daily Dismissal Form or the Parent Pick Up Google Doc and return it to the office.
 Parents should park in the front parking lot if picking up their child at the end of AM Kindergarten.